AdaGold/ada-trader/README.md

 - Create Model instances from the user input in that form
 - Test model logic in a Backbone application

 Although real terminology is used throughout this project, and the interface design is intended to loosely mimic real-world trading platforms, having actual trading "domain knowledge" is **NOT** a learning goal.
+If you're unclear on any of the terminology used in this document please consult the [vocabulary section](#trading-vocabulary) for an explanation, or ask Charles / other instructional staff!

 ## Setup
 ### Starting project